lambdaclass/concrete/docs/VALUE_MODEL.md

 **safe-callable function or function *type* may not *return* a reference**, directly or nested inside any aggregate, alias, or generic instantiation.

+This is intentionally the Hylo/Val-style mutable-value-semantics choice: mutation is allowed, but references are second-class, non-storable, non-returned access paths rather than ordinary values with lifetimes.
+Concrete uses that idea to avoid importing a Rust-like lifetime system: safe APIs expose scoped access, owned views, value returns, or explicit trusted/raw-pointer boundaries, not escaping safe references.

 Concretely, the following are rejected:

 - `fn id(x: &T) -> &T` and `fn bad() -> &T { return &local; }` — bare reference